MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-get-started.md

 ## Security considerations

 Depending on your organization's security posture, you may wish to implement additional security measures beyond the default experience of running Microsoft Teams Rooms on Windows in a locked-down state.
 This includes changing the default Administrator password (factory set to **sfb**), adding a UEFI password, and implementing appropriate physical security measures.
-To learn more, see [Surface Hub 3 security best practices](surface-hub-3-security.md).
+To learn more, see [Security best practices for Surface Hubs running Microsoft Teams Rooms on Windows](surface-hub-3-security.md).

 ### Teams management portals